-Next to the recording title, there is a button that can be taped to get a detailed view of the recording parameters.
-The detailed view shows the file name of the recording, the date and time the recording was created, the sampling rate of the recording (see Settings), the file size, the date and time the recording was last uploaded to the FTP server, and other information.
+One of the buttons at the bottom of the screen is which can be taped to get a detailed view of the recording parameters.
+The detailed view shows the file name of the recording, the date and time the recording was created, the audio format and sampling rate of the recording (see Settings), the file size, the date and time the recording was last uploaded to the FTP server, and other information.

-Each recording can be locked to prevent any further changes from being made by taping on the button found next to the recording title.
+Each recording can be locked to prevent any further changes from being made by taping on the button at the bottom of the screen.
 You can click on this button repeatably to toggle between locked and unlocked states.
 When the recording is locked, you will not be able to change the title, change the photo, or modify (insert / overwrite / record) the audio file.
 As mentioned above, for recordings that are locked, you will see a lock icon next to a recording in the Recordings List.

 There are a couple of places in Dictadroid where you can share your recording(s).
 You can select one or more recordings in the list view using the check boxes and tap the share button in the title bar.
 You can also tap the share button in the title bar of the recorder view to share the current recording file.
 In both cases, you will be presented with a menu containing a list of options.
 The exact list of options will depend on the apps that you have installed.